Oval: Computer

 (c) Monitoring Committee (Dekh Rekh Samiti) Headed by Pradhan.

-(d) Technical Committee (Taknini Samiti)
+(d) Technical Committee (Taknini Samiti) if and when required.

 Transformation of Terrain